gratet/ciudades-leonardo/pages/phd-theses.md

 ***Multidimensional assessment to enhance the well-being benefits provided by nature areas.
 A participatory approach applied in different cases of Europe and Latin America.***

-*Directora: Dr. Marta Ne-lo Andreu*
+*Directora: Dr. Marta Nel-lo Andreu*

 Nature offers a wide range of health and well-being benefits, closely linked to the objective of providing genuine experiences that intend to involve visitors across the physical, mental, social, emotional, spiritual, and environmental dimensions.
 In this sense, tourism offering well-being practices in nature has increased exponentially in recent years, and the scientific interest has also grown at a similar rate, from both a theoretical and a methodological perspective.
 This doctoral thesis follows the theoretical principle that natural protected areas can contribute to the sustainable development, and from the focus of how we manage parks, it gives us the opportunity to improve the health of both our nature and communities.
 The aim is to discern the potential opportunities of nature areas to provide well-being benefits to locals and tourists from management and public use.
 To provide scientific evidence and transfer knowledge on this topic, a mixed methodology is applied in different natural areas in Europe and Latin America.
 This research is applied within the framework of a methodological participatory process and co-creation approach that integrates visual methods in data collection and analysis, together with the involvement of public and private agents, locals, and tourists.